Willimantic, Maine

 Willimantic is a town in Piscataquis County, Maine, United States.
 The population was 134 according to the 2020 census.

 Name

 The town was originally named Howard; after the Willimantic Linen Company erected a woodworking factory in 1879 to produce spools for thread, it was renamed in 1881 to Willimantic, after Willimantic, Connecticut.
+The name Willimantic was first rendered by English colonists as Waramanticut in 1684, and its origin is Algonquian (either Mohegan-Pequot or Narragansett).
+The meaning is uncertain, with one translation being "land of the swift running water," and another, "place near the evergreen swamp."